Befaco/VCMC/README.md

 ## Uploading code to CV Thing.
 Upload process is the same for CV Thing.
 But you will need to uncomment two lines from the code:

-- In **Definitions.h** uncomment line 58:
+- In **Definitions.h** uncomment line 62:

 //#define CVTHING 1

 ## Screen incosistencies.

 We have been facing inconsistencies with screen providers.
 Differnet batches had different horizontal lines offset.
-If you are facing offset problems, there is a setup in Definitions.h lines 61 - 63:
+If you are facing offset problems, there is a setup in Definitions.h lines 68 - 70 Possible values are  0x00, 0xFF, 0x01:

 	const uint8_t SCREEN_OFFSET = 0xFF; /// Screen offset (Adjust based on screen manufacturer, lot, ...)
 Possible values 0x00 0xFF 0x01